Find Affordable College Courses

 As a testament to the quality of education it offers, UW - Eau Claire also is in the top 10% of our Best Physical Sciences Schools in the Great Lakes Region ranking.

 With a ranking of #6, University of Wisconsin - Stevens Point did quite well on this year’s best value schools for physical sciences students.
-UW - Stevens Point is a medium-sized public school located in the town of Stevens Point.
+UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.

-Out-of-state tuition fees for undergraduate students at UW - Stevens Point are $17,035 per year.
+The average tuition and fees for an out-of-state undergraduate student at UW - Stevens Point are $17,035 a year.

 Full Physical Sciences at University of Wisconsin - Stevens Point Report